SahajS9/coldplayt/README.md

 # coldplayt

-Thermal-fluid data acquisition and analysis system using a Raspberry Pi and MCP3008 ADC.
+Thermal-fluid data acquisition and analysis system using a Raspberry Pi and MCP3008 ADCs.
 Used for finding the efficiency of a two-phase cold plate design for high-power chip cooling.

 ```